JuliaRobotics/TORA.jl/docs/src/tutorial.md

 ## Setup

-We are going to use TORA.jl as well as other packages to visualise and handle rigid-body mechanisms.
+We are going to use TORA.jl as well as other packages to visualize and handle rigid-body mechanisms.

 ```julia
 using TORA